gopherdata/gophernotes/README.md

 ### Mac

 **Important Note** - gomacro relies on the `plugin` package when importing third party libraries.
+This package works reliably on Mac OS X only with Go 1.10.2+ as long as you **never** execute the command `strip gophernotes`.
-This package is only supported on Linux currently.
-Thus, if you need to utilize third party packages in your Go notebooks and you are running on Mac, you should use the [Docker](#docker) install and run gophernotes/Jupyter in Docker.
+If you can only compile gophernotes with Go <= 1.10.1 on Mac, consider using the [Docker](#docker) install and run gophernotes/Jupyter in Docker.

 ```sh
 $ go get github.com/gopherdata/gophernotes